Lecture Notes in Cosmology: Perturbation of the energy-momentum tensor

 \hrulefill

-\begin{ex} Calculate the components of the energy-momentum tensor \eqref{genTmunupert}.
-Show that: where we have introduced one of the main characters of these notes, the \textbf{density contrast}: The density contrast is very important because describes how structure formation begins.
-Note how the presence of perturbations in the four-velocity gives rise to mixed time-space components in the energy-momentum tensor, i.e. the breaking of homogeneity and isotropy allows for extra fluxes beyond the Hubble one. \end{ex}
+\begin{ex} Calculate the components of the energy-momentum tensor \eqref{genTmunu}.
+Show that: We have introduced one of the main characters of these notes, the \textbf{density contrast}: The density contrast quantifies small deviations from homogeneity and isotropy, and the study of its evolution is the study of how structure formation begins.

+Moreover, note how the presence of perturbations in the four-velocity gives rise to mixed time-space components in the energy-momentum tensor.
+The breaking of homogeneity and isotropy allows for extra fluxes beyond the Hubble one (the so-called peculiar velocities). \end{ex}

 \hrulefill